EssamAy/ts-pipeline/readme.md

 ```
 import { Pipeline } from  '@essamay/ts-pipeline';
 import { RemoveBadWords } from  './filters/RemoveBadWords';
-import { RemoveBadWords } from  './filters/ReplaceLinkTags';
+import { ReplaceLinkTags } from  './filters/ReplaceLinkTags';
-import { RemoveBadWords } from  './filters/RemoveScriptTags';
+import { RemoveScriptTags } from  './filters/RemoveScriptTags';
 ...
 ...
 let  content = "some string here";